ikkxeer/Powershell-Useful-Scripts/README.md

 - ### UltraCompress-File.ps1
   Compresses the entered file to a .zip with the highest compression allowed in powershell.

+- ### Verify-SystemFiles.ps1
+  Check and repair system files using the sfc /scannow command.
+The script provides detailed output on the status of the system file check and determines whether any issues were found and could not be repaired automatically.

 ## How to use
 1. Run Powershell